Maria Montez International Airport

 VFR

-Maria Montez International Airport is currently reporting visual flight rules (VFR) conditions with few clouds at 2,000 feet and 10 miles or greater visibility.
+Maria Montez International Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 30,000 feet and 10 miles or greater visibility.
+Note: This observation is 7.3 hours old and conditions may have changed.

 Wind Analysis